2333-hr/plant-monitor-YHR-NEW-/README.md

 4. "mixed1-8" uses the startWifi(), startWebserver() and syncDate() functions to initialize the WiFi connection, Web server and time synchronization.
 "STEP9" places these initialization operations directly in the setup() function without using a separate initialization function.

-The HTML generation function SendHTML of "5.mixed1-8" contains more HTML code and displays the sampling time.
+5.The HTML generation function SendHTML of "5.mixed1-8" contains more HTML code and displays the sampling time.
 The HTML in "STEP9" is relatively simple.

 ③About the new function code (part of the code form).
-Name the code file that causes the LED to turn on and off based on the soil moisture value with LEDcode; name the code file with buzzercode for whether or not it emits a beep based on the soil moisture value.
+Use "LEDcode" to name The code file for the LED to turn on and off based on the soil moisture value; use "buzzercodePLAN1/2" to name the code file for whether to emit a beep based on the soil moisture value.

-④ Regarding the final plant monitor code (complete code form) that adds personal ideas, it is currently a file named plant monitor-justaddLEDcod.
+④ About the final plant monitor code (completed code form) that adds personal ideas: it is currently a file named "plant monitor-justaddLEDcod".
 This file only adds the LED flash alarm code based on the workshop "plant monitor".
-This is because the buzzer is currently used up, and the buzzer will be connected later, and the code to make the buzzer run will also be added to the final code according to the plan - let's look forward to it!
+That's because the buzzer is currently used up, and the buzzer will be connected later.
+The code to make the buzzer run will also be added to the final code according to the plan --------let's look forward to it!